Learn About Teams

 - Teams Quick Start Guide

-Get started, run effective meetings, explore teams and channels, and learn to use apps.
+- Free instructor-led training to get started, run effective meetings, explore teams and channels, and learn to use apps.

-Written documentation for Teams and its features.
+- Microsoft Teams Help and Learning provides written documentation for Teams and its features.

-Because it's part of Office 365, Teams has features to reduce the number of steps needed to connect to the people, places, and files you use most often.
+Because it's part of Microsoft Office 365, Teams has features to reduce the number of steps needed to connect to the people, places, and files you use most often.

 Install the Teams App

 - Cornell staff with centrally managed computers can install Teams from Software Center (Windows) or Self Service (macOS).

 - Teams for iOS, Android, Windows, and Mac may be downloaded from Microsoft.

 Creating a New Team